kjcreddy666/portfolio/README.md

 This project is a showcase of my skills and projects, developed using HTML5, CSS3, JavaScript, and powered by React.js.

-## Features:

-- ✨ Responsive layouts that adapt seamlessly across devices
-- ✨ Dynamic animations that enhance user experience

-## Why Explore?

-Whether you're a recruiter, student, or potential collaborator, this portfolio is designed to give you insight into my abilities and previous projects.
-Feel free to explore and get in touch!

 ## Technologies Used: